BigBang001/CodeRoastClub/README.md

 ## Troubleshooting
 - If you see old UI after a rebuild, clear site data or unregister the service worker in DevTools → Application → Service Workers.
 - POST endpoints returning HTML usually means a SPA catch-all is intercepting requests; this server uses GET-only fallbacks to avoid that.

-# Code Roast Club

-A playful web app where developers paste code and get AI-generated roasts in seconds.
-Built with React + Tailwind on Vite, and an Express API that talks to OpenAI.

-## Features
-- Paste code and get 3–5 witty roast lines (Mild, Brutal, Dad Joke)
-- Personas: Linus Mode, HR-Safe, Gen Z Intern, Boomercoder
-- Usage limits (free) with a Pro upsell surface
-- Public Roast Wall and shareable roast detail pages
-- GitHub repo roasting and image (OCR) roasting available without a subscription

-## Quickstart

-Link: